LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Evaluation

-\textbf{Cost-Effectiveness and Comparison to Prior Work.} Label-only membership inference attacks such as the one proposed by Choquette-Choo et al.~\cite{choquette} achieve strong MIA performance, but they incur significant query costs—approximately 10,000 queries per victim sample.
+Label-only membership inference attacks such as the one proposed by~\cite{choquette} achieve strong MIA performance, but they incur significant query costs, approximately 10,000 queries per victim sample.
 In their reported experiments, they achieve membership accuracies of $0.8920$, $0.8740$, and $0.8030$ on Location, Purchase, and Texas, respectively.
 However, conducting the attack for 100 victim samples would require 1 million queries in total with their given query budget.
+Since extraction is a one-time cost while direct label-only inference pays $c \approx 10{,}000$ queries per victim sample, amortization becomes favorable once the number of audited samples exceeds $n^\star = q/c$, where $q$ is the budget required to extract a surrogate of comparable attack quality.
+Table~\ref{tab:breakeven} reports $n^\star$ for each dataset, paired with the surrogate and target AUC at that budget.
+A high-quality surrogate breaks even after roughly $10$ audited samples on Location and $100$ on Purchase and Texas.
+Below these counts, direct label-only inference remains cheaper; above them, the offline surrogate is reused at no further query cost, and the advantage grows without bound as the audited population increases.

 Our approach reallocates query budgets of membership inference to extract a surrogate model $S$ from the target model $M$, which can then be queried offline to perform membership inference on an arbitrary number of samples at no additional cost.
 This amortization makes our attack significantly more cost-effective when the goal is to evaluate membership across many samples.
-Once $S$ is trained, inference is performed entirely offline, without incurring further query overhead with adversarial perturbations, and without requiring confidence scores or shadow models.
+Once $S$ is sufficiently extracted, inference is performed entirely offline, without incurring further query overhead with adversarial perturbations, and without requiring confidence scores or shadow models.
+We seed extraction with only a small auxiliary set $D_A$, instantiated as a disjoint split of the same dataset at roughly $10\%$ of $|D_M|$ for comparability with prior work.
+As discussed in Section~\ref{sec:systhreatmodel} and quantified in the seed-sensitivity analysis above, $D_A$ acts as a bootstrap rather than a hard requirement: its size chiefly governs how quickly the surrogate converges, and the attack remains effective with substantially smaller seeds.
+Full synthetic initialization (the near data-free regime) is also possible, though it requires more queries and risks generating unrealistic samples in structured domains, so we use the small seed as a practical operating point.